 Many of these come as immigrants, and many of the young women marry New Zealand or European men and settle in the country.
 This reduces the number of eligible men available to New Zealand born women, and much of this inflow involves "Thai Brides".

-When he began his study, Dr. Callister expected to find the difference to be due to New Zealand men marrying abroad and staying there.
-Instead he found it to be due to immigration of an excessive number of women, predominantly Asian, and the largest group of which were Thai.
+When he began his study, Dr Callister expected to find the difference to be due to New Zealand men marrying abroad and staying there.
+Instead, he found it to be due to the immigration of an excessive number of women, predominantly Asian, and the largest group of which were Thai.